markyashar/PRP_FIONA_Workshop/README.md

 Also included here is the script PRP Collect_Info v0.1 (collect_info.sh)

-Written by Josh Sonstroem on 21 June 2016 for the NSF PRP This version outputs in human readable format
+Written by Josh Sonstroem on 21 June 2016 for the PRP, this version outputs in human readable format.

 This script grabs system and network info related to 40 GE/100 GE tuning.
 It takes a list of NIC names as input.
 The script is intended